New EU strategy to protect and empower children in the online world

 The new European strategy for a Better Internet for Kids aims for accessible, age-appropriate and informative online content and services that are in children’s best interests.

 Long-term vision for the EU’s rural areas

 The European Commission has put forward a long-term vision for the EU’s rural areas, identifying the challenges and concerns, as well as highlighting some of the most promising opportunities available to these regions.
-At the same time, based on wide consultations with citizens and other actors in rural areas, the Commission also presented a Rural Pact and a Rural Action Plan, which aim to connect Europe’s rural areas and make them stronger, resilient and more prosperous.
+At the same time, based on wide consultations with 'stakeholders and others with an interest in the issues facing rural areas, the Commission also presented a Rural Pact and a Rural Action Plan, which aim to connect Europe’s rural areas and make them stronger, resilient and more prosperous.